 PBPL's Board has the highest level of oversight of our climate-related risks, strategies, and opportunities for our business.
+Our Board Health Safety and Sustainability Committee (HSSC) was formed to provide a mechanism to review health safety and sustainability topics, including climate-related risks and opportunists, in greater detail.

 Our Board meets regularly and oversees the management of climate-related risks to PBPL and Port of Brisbane through:

-- undertaking workshops to assess and discuss identified climate risks - this year, the Board undertook a climate change workshop with the Executive Leadership Team (ELT) to understand the identified climate risks and operational impacts, and to understand climate change resilience - holding an annual Board Strategy Day which includes Board members, ELT members and key employees undertaking a robust review of specific areas of the business strategy - this year, the strategy day included a dedicated session on decarbonisation, which is now a key area of focus within the business strategy - approving our Environment Policy and Sustainability Policy which recognise climate change risk - approving and monitoring performance against our 2030 sustainability targets, including metrics relating to climate change - considering climate-related risks when approving budgets and business plans.
+- undertaking workshops to assess and discuss identified climate risks - holding an annual Board Strategy Day which includes Board members, ELT members and key employees undertaking a robust review of specific areas of the business strategy - approving our Environment Policy and Sustainability Policy which recognise climate change risk - approving our annual sustainability targets and monitoring performance against our 2030 sustainability goals, including metrics relating to climate change - considering climate-related risks when approving budgets and business plans.